-This is the most famous tourist attraction of Jaipur.
+This is the most famous tourist attraction of Jaisalmer.
 This magnificent fort also is a great place for hotels, ancient havelis and shops too.
 The fort is also called Sonar Qila which means ‘Golden Fort.’

 Rajasthan’s State bird, the massive but almost extinct Great Indian Bustard can be spotted here.
 Several exotic Himalayan species and like Imperial Eagle and Eurasian Griffon Vultures and Saker Falcon migrate during winters.
 You can also see black buck, chinkara and desert fox amidst rocks, sand dunes and thick salt lake base.

 This amazing museum has several artifacts including well preserved statutes dating back to 7th & 9th century AD.
 There is spectacular rock cut crockery and see traditional household items used back then.
 The highlight is the Rajasthan’s State Bird –Godawan display.